Greenstand/Tree_Species/doc/sdl_id.md

 The stalks of plant’s leaves may join the stem in one of two basic
 ways: they may meet separate from the stalks of other leaves, or they may meet at the same point as one or more other other leaves.
-In the former situation we say the leaves are _alternate_, in the latter that they are _opposite_:
+In the former situation we say the leaves are “_alternate_”, in the latter that they are “_opposite_”:

 <img src="../img/lf_arr.jpg" alt="Leaf arrangement" style="width:50%;"/>